Donald T. Saposnek, Ph.D., is a Clinical-Child Psychologist, Child Custody Mediator, and Family Therapist.

 SAMPLE OF PROFESSIONAL WORKSHOPS CURRENTLY AVAILABLE:

-- "Developmental Needs of Children of Divorce: Current Research in Temperament and Brain Research in Attachment."
+- "Developmental Needs of Children of Divorce: Current Research in Temperament and Brain Research in Attachment and Attunement."

 - "Interviewing Children in Divorce."